"go pee"

 Ha Ha!
 How funny!

-Laughing LOL What a smart puppy LOL
+:lol: LOL What a smart puppy LOL

 Good girl!

-That's too funny!
-Laughing
+That's too funny! :lol:

 Did you give Scarlet a treat?
-Cool
+8)

-ah what a good little girl Very Happy
+ah what a good little girl :D

 WOW - I say that's making progress!
-And I bet you will think twice before saying that inside again!!!
-Wink
+And I bet you will think twice before saying that inside again!!! :wink:

-I use "twinkle time", sounds better with the neighbours then, then me yelling PEE outside.
-Wink They already think I am the nutty dog lady next door.
-Wink
+I use "twinkle time", sounds better with the neighbours then, then me yelling PEE outside. :wink: They already think I am the nutty dog lady next door. :wink:

 lisaoes wrote:

-I use "twinkle time", sounds better with the neighbours then, then me yelling PEE outside.
-Wink They already think I am the nutty dog lady next door.
-Wink
+I use "twinkle time", sounds better with the neighbours then, then me yelling PEE outside. :wink: They already think I am the nutty dog lady next door. :wink:

 LOL Mine have all been taught to pee and poop on command and my neighbors probably get a laugh out of me standing outside in pj's talking to giant Tucker puppy "Ok go poop!"
 "Hurry up and go pee!"

-What a good girl!
-Laughing
+What a good girl! :lol:

 I tell my crew to "go pottys".
 They will then start serious sniffing and find a spot.